 - The resultant value is applied to the Multipliers to determine the Indirect and Induced Effects.

-- Thus, the LPP does not provide any information about any of the items purchased by the Commodity in the Event field.
-Regional availability of Intermediate Inputs and Indirect Effects are determined by the Regional Purchasing Coefficient.
+- Thus, the LPP does not provide any information about any of the items purchased by Industries who produce that Commodity in the Event field.
+Regional availability of Intermediate Inputs and Indirect Effects are determined by the Regional Purchasing Coefficient for each producing Industry.

 A Regional Purchasing Coefficient (RPC) is the percent of Total Demand that is met by Local Supply.
 The RPC is the value used when LPP is set to the SAM Model Value.
 In more detail, it is the proportion of the Total Gross Demand for a Commodity, by all users in the Region, that is supplied by producers located within the Region.